 Tommy Sands' famous "There Were Roses," is about a true incident from the Troubles involving two of Sands' friends.

 The U2 song, "Sunday, Bloody Sunday".
-The most famous live performance of it is in Rattle And Hum when Bono denounces the Irish-Americans who ignorantly cheer the bloody partisan violence in Ireland.
+The most famous live performance of it is in Rattle And Hum when Bono denounced the Irish-Americans who ignorantly cheered the bloody partisan violence in Ireland.

 Northern Irish punk band Stiff Little Fingers early songs were frequently about The Troubles, although they supported neither side and decried violence from all terrorist groups, the RUC and the British Army.

 Richard Thompson's song "Guns are the Tongues" seems to be about a female provo cell leader seducing a young man into becoming a terrorist, though he's deliberately avoided confirming the hypothesis in interviews.